FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 #Create a basic Stop Watch with Electron And React
 ##Electron is an amazing way to quickly go from and idea to an app.

-Today we are going to see how to combine our knowlage in web develping and the "new" tool made from github, [Electron](http://electron.atom.io/) in order to build a stand-alone cross platform Stop Watch.
+Today we are going to see how to combine our knowledge in web develping and the "new" tool made from Github, [Electron](http://electron.atom.io/). in order to build a stand-alone cross platform Stop Watch App.
 But first, you may ask

 ###What is Electron?

-Electron is an open-source framework developed by GitHub.
+Electron is an open-source framework.
 It allows for the development of desktop GUI applications using the Node.js runtime and the Chromium web browser.
 So, quoting from Electron's website, *If you can build a website, you can build a desktop app* very easily by using your favorite front end framework.
 In this tutorial we are going to use [Material Design Lite](https://getmdl.io/index.html) from Google and [React](https://facebook.github.io/react/) from Facebook.

 ###What we are going to do?
 We are going to build a fully responsive Stop Watch that will look like this:

 <!--add images/StopWatchMainPreview.png-->